-I’ve done the dead battery so many times I had to get the self charging jumper cables.
-Usually my screw ups are all car related!
+I’ve done the dead battery so many times I had to get the self-charging jumper cables.
+Usually, my screw-ups are all car-related (to the point where I even have a site like www.instantoffer.com saved to my phone, should I ever damage it beyond repair and/or need to sell it)!
 I only end up on the sides of highways during deployment.
 Here’s one for you: I booked a ticket to Spain before hubby found out he would not be getting leave during that port call.
 Luckily Delta was kind enough to give me a refund.
 Sigh. -Kayla from KaylaRoof.com

 I also locked myself out of our car, and he had the other key on deployment!
 I have had lots of sick kids and emergency room visits.
 But perhaps the biggest mistake was when I tried to send cake in jars in a care package.
 They must not have sealed correctly and arrived moldy.
 Yuck! -Lizann from Seasoned Spouse

 Does trying to start the lawn-mower count?
 Tried for ages on the front lawn, with the kids watching and waiting.
 After quite some time, a passerby eventually offered to start the mower for me (no offer to mow though).
 Got the job done and decided I wouldn’t be doing that again, so until the boys are big enough, I will pay someone to come mow.
 Luckily, it’s easy to find someone on websites like https://www.lawncare.net/service-areas/california/, so I won’t have to embarrass myself in front of the kids again!
 Turns out I didn’t have all the steps in the sequence. – Leanne